 - Detroit automakers not recognizing the threat of Asian imports and then, once again, being late to the game for electric vehicles.

-- Kodak not seeing the transition from traditional photography to digital photography, despite their technological lead in image processing.
+- Kodak missed the transition from traditional photography to digital photography, despite their technological lead in image processing.

 - Hard-disk manufacturers not seeing the threat from solid-state devices.